kibook/xml-utils/xml-trimspace/README.md

 &lt;elem&gt;
 Elements to trim space on.
-May include a namespace prefix if the namespace was registered with -n.
+May include a namespace prefix if the namespace was registered with -N. &lt;elem&gt; may be either a simple element name (e.g., "para") which matches all elements with the same name at any position, or an XPath expression (e.g., "//section/para") for finer control.

 &lt;src&gt;
 The source XML file containing the elements to trim.